SAP-archive/btp-extend-workflow-cai-msteams/Part3-SuccessFactors/README.md

 As SAP Cloud Integration will be the integration layer for the communication between SAP Conversational AI and SAP SuccessFactors, we will need to configure the respective user credentials to allow system-to-system interaction between both products.

-In the first part of this tutorial, you've already imported the relevant integration flows into your SAP Cloud Integration tenant.
-You can use these integration flows as provided (except of providing some configuration parameters before deployment).
+In the first part of this tutorial, you've already imported the relevant Integration Flows into your SAP Cloud Integration tenant.
+You can use these Integration Flows as provided (except of providing some configuration parameters before deployment).
 One of these configuration parameters is the name of the credential configuration within SAP Cloud Integration.
 This credential configuration will be done within the following part of the tutorial.

 This tutorial section is based on the following SAP Blog post, published in March 2021.
 It describes in a comprehensive way, how the OAuth2 SAML Bearer authentication can be implemented with a fixed user.